 Why this programme?

 The Master Programme in Humanitarian Action and Conflict seeks to give you the skills and competences necessary to work within different areas of humanitarian action.
 The programme focuses on taking an independent, critical and constructively active approach to humanitarian work, especially in conflict situations.
 It also aims to provide you with knowledge and methods relevant to conflict situations and peace-building activities.

 The programme leads to a Master of Arts in Theology (60 credits) with International Humanitarian Action as the main field of study.

-First semester Introduction to Humanitarian Action, 5 credits Anthropology in Humanitarian Action, 5 credits International Law in Humanitarian Assistance, 5 credits Geopolitics, 5 credits Public Health in Humanitarian Action, 5 credits Management, 5 credits
+Semester 1 Introduction to Humanitarian Action, 5 credits Anthropology and Intercultural Aspects of Humanitarian Action, 5 credits Legal Dimensions of Humanitarian Action, 5 credits World Politics and Humanitarian Action, 5 credits Public Health in Humanitarian Action, 5 credits Management, 5 credits

 Teaching in the programme consists of lectures and seminars in which students are expected to play an active part.
 You write a Master's thesis with guidance from a supervisor.
 The programme also includes extensive independent study.
 The language of instruction is English.

-The statement of purpose should mention your motivation, relevant education, experience and future plans in the humanitarian field.
-The statement should be uploaded with the rest of your application to the University Admissions website.
+The statement of purpose, maximum one page, should mention your motivation, relevant education, experience and future plans in the humanitarian field.
+The statement should be uploaded with the rest of your application to www.universityadmissions.se.

 Master's Programme in Humanitarian Action and Conflict